The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita

 Bocadillo de calamares (a baguette stuffed with batter-fried squid) is a Madrid specialty and the perfect ending to a stroll through the old quarter or the Rastro flea market on Sunday.

-Huevos estrellados (smashed fried eggs over a bed of crispy chips) is the signature dish at Casa Lucio.
-The restaurant is one of the most famous in Madrid.
-Lucio began working here when he was 12 years old and ended up buying the place; it’s got great ambience, delicious, high-quality food at affordable prices.
-Best dishes to have here are the eggs, the tripe, and the roast baby pig..
+Huevos estrellados (smashed fried eggs over a bed of crispy chips) is the signature dish at Casa Lucio, one of Madrid’s most famous restaurants.
+Lucio began working here when he was 12 and ended up buying the place; it’s got great ambience and delicious, high-quality food at affordable prices.
+(The tripe and roast baby pig are also fantastic.)